 Spencertown in Columbia County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 19.356′ N, 73° 32.724′ W. Marker is in Spencertown, New York, in Columbia County.
-Memorial is at the intersection of New York State Route 203 and South Street on State Route 203.
-The marker is located on the Spencertown Village Green.
+42° 19.176′ N, 73° 32.717′ W. Marker is in Spencertown, New York, in Columbia County.
+Marker is on South Street 0.2 miles south of New York State Route 203, on the right when traveling north.
 Touch for map.
-Marker is in this post office area: Spencertown NY 12165, United States of America.
+Marker is at or near this postal address: South Street, Spencertown NY 12165, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-It was originally submitted on January 20, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 588 times since then.
-Photos: 1, 2. submitted on January 20, 2013, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on February 21, 2020.
+It was originally submitted on February 17, 2020, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 134 times since then and 38 times this year.
+Photos: 1, 2. submitted on February 17, 2020, by Steve Stoessel of Niskayuna, New York. • Michael Herrick was the editor who published this page.